 Inhale what’s said to be the purest air in the world at Cape Grim in Tasmania’s north-west.
 When you’ve had your fill of the dramatic windswept mountains and craggy beaches, shelter an hour away in the peaceful coastal town of Stanley, where a heritage-listed building – dating back to 1849 – has been converted into the Ship Inn, a gorgeous guesthouse with seven suites.
 Ask for the one named Cape Grim, with its linen drapes, exposed beams, French doors and pitched pine ceiling.

 Is there any greater luxury than a private island?
 This speck of an isle in Coles Bay, about two hours from Hobart, has unspoiled views of Freycinet National Park and the soaring Hazards mountain range.
-It can host up to 10 guests in rustic cottages right on the water so you can wave to your neighbours – passing dolphins and fairy penguins.
+The rustic cottages are right on the water so you can wave to your neighbours – passing dolphins and fairy penguins.

-Lying between the mainland and Tasmania’s north-western tip, King Island is scenic lighthouses, picturesque shipwrecks, rolling golf courses and wildlife-spotting.
+Lying between the mainland and Tasmania’s north-western tip, King Island is scenic lighthouses, picturesque shipwrecks, rolling golf courses (Cape Wickham and Ocean Duners are world class) and wildlife-spotting.
 But perhaps the highlight is Kittawa Lodge, a 39-hectare property with two self-contained one-bedroom cottages.
 Watch the wild coast beyond the windows from the freestanding bath in your ensuite, with a soundtrack of waves crashing to shore.

 Tasmania has built a rousing reputation for its boutique whisky and gin makers.
 Base yourself in Hobart to sample the wares of the best distilleries.
-Check in at the waterside MACq 01 Hotel (pictured at top) and sign up for a tasting tour with Drink Tasmania – just tell them how much time you have and what your poison is (gin, whisky or both) and they’ll create an itinerary for you.
+Check in at the waterside MACq 01 Hotel (pictured at top; currently open for Friday and Saturday night stays) and sign up for a tasting tour with Drink Tasmania – just tell them how much time you have and what your poison is (gin, whisky or both) and they’ll create an itinerary for you.

 On the edge of the pristine Cradle Mountain-Lake St Clair National Park, Devils @ Cradle lets you observe one of Australia’s most mysterious creatures, the Tasmanian devil.
 Wander through the conservation facility at your own pace or take a guided tour.
-While you’re there, book a room at the nearby Cradle Mountain Lodge, which has recently undergone a $10-million facelift, with new suites and a revamped restaurant.
+While you’re there, book a room at the nearby Cradle Mountain Lodge..

 It takes effort to get to Strahan, at the edge of the Tasmanian Wilderness World Heritage Area.
 From Hobart, it’s four-and-a-half hours by car, winding through some of the state’s national parks.
 But that’s precisely why this hamlet – with a harbour about six times larger than Sydney’s and a growing food and art scene – has stayed one of the Apple Isle’s best-kept secrets.
 Check in to Captains Rest, a quaint one-bedroom cabin at the water’s edge, and be charmed by the village once dubbed “the best little town in the world” by America’s Chicago Tribune.